jenyckee/elm-redux/README.md

 # redux-elm

-This project is a proof of concept implementation of the redux api while reducers are being written in Elm.
+This project is a proof of concept implementation of the redux/react-redux api with reducers written in Elm.

 ## Motivation